katzenpost/katzenpost/docs/specs/client2.md

 ## 3.5 Request message fields

-There are several `Request` fields that we need to discuss.
+There are several `Request` fields that we need to discuss:

-Firstly, each `Request` message sent by a thin client needs to have the `app_id` field set to an ID that is unique among the applications using thin clients.
-The `app_id` is used by the daemon to route `Response` messages to the correct thin client socket.

-The rest of the fields we are concerned with are the following:

 * `with_surb` is set to true if a Sphinx packet with a SURB in it's payload should be sent.